IU-PR/Capstone_project/content/docs/Groups/InnoShop.md

 | Anel Salkenova | @niksgont    | Frontend Development using React and Bootstrap |

 Anel and Roukaya have a great expertise and interest in front-end web development as they both understand JavaScript and its usage in React and worked on several projects before.
 Tanmay has a keen interest in the backend development part of the application and has a sound understanding of API development using Node.js and Express.

+{{< hint danger >}}
+**Feedback**

+**Improvement section**
+Good, for the money you need to talk to the university how will you handle transactions.

+**1. Component Breakdown**

+Good division, But I would say that you have to make the product listing the main one.
+You don’t really need a home page.
+Look how Ozone is doing it.

+Very good in the other categories, I like the fact that you’ve added analytics.
+But which Analytic platform you will use?
+Mixpanle is good option if you don’t know.

+One important thing, try to prioritize the feature in the app, and start implementing the important one like product listing and checkout and deli order history or add to favourite.

+**2. Data Management**

+Good!

+**3. UI Design **
+I love the design, and very nice image generation usage.
+But try to avoid using gradient colors, they don’t really go well with Apps a cording to Google Material design.
+Go with solid colors

+**4. Integration and APIs**

+Good.
+You are in Russia try to incorporate Russian pay gateway.
+Maybe string doesn’t work here.

+**5. Scalability and Performance**
+Good.

+**6. Security and Privacy**
+Good

+**7. Error handling and Resillience**
+Good

+**8. Deployment and DevOps**

+Good.
+But did you decide in a git workflow between the team?
+You should state it here.

+Grade: 5/5

+_Feedback by Moofiy_
+{{< /hint >}}